vsdip/vsdsquadron/firmware/README.md

-# Firmware
+# VSDSQUADRON Documentation

+**VSDSQUADRON** is a powerful RISC-V development board that utilizes the MPW2 chips.
+This board is equipped with a range of useful features, including GPIO, UART, and SPI, making it ideal for a variety of development projects.
+With a clock speed of 10 MHz, the VSDSQUADRON can handle complex computations and data processing tasks with ease.
+Additionally, this development board has four leds for output, providing even greater flexibility and versatility.

+## Directory structure

 - _config :- Required for generating board configuration files
 - _includes :- Required dependencies for compiling code
-- _util :- Required code for flashing to Caravel and interfacing housekeeping SPI
+- _util :- Required scripts for flashing to Caravel and interfacing housekeeping SPI

 - blink_led :- Toggles all GPIOs at a specified frequency
 - count_led :- 4 bit binary up counter on GPIO 0,37,1,2